sulu/sulu-docs/reference/content-types/teaser_selection.rst

 Description
 -----------

-Shows a orderable list of various items with the possibility to add different types of items.
+Shows an orderable list of various items with the possibility to add different types of items.
 Each of them returns an object named `Teaser` which can be used to create a list of different items on the website.